wcshamblin/DiscordData/README.md

 Implement some sort of server-specific view for messages

-Friend/Server networking graph (Currently impossible due to lack of data)
+Friend/Server networking graph (Use API query on server id's)